Skip to Content

 Key Takeaways

-• Humans pose significant threats to boa populations through habitat destruction, illegal hunting, and the exotic pet trade.
+• Humans remain the greatest threat to boa constrictors through hunting for skins, habitat destruction, and capturing them for the pet trade.

 Boa Constrictor Predators in The Wild